EritosinSalami/supermart-project/README.md

 ## 2. Objectives

 - To identify sales & product performance
-- To evaluate customer behaviour and operational effectiveness
+- To evaluate customer behaviour and operational efficiency
 - To know employees' effectiveness

 ---